Skip to main content

 The Index Price is the reference spot price for the asset.
 We aggregate data from high-quality sources:

-• Indices: Derived from CME futures data.
+• Indices: Derived from futures data.

 • FX & Precious Metals: An aggregate of the most liquid ECNs.